Evaexe117/Palworld-auto-press-F/README.md

 ### Usage
 1. Open Palworld.
 2. Launch the Auto-F Key Presser.
-3. Use Shift+P to toggle the auto-press function.
+3. Use CTRL+P to toggle the auto-press function.

 ## License
 This project is open-sourced under the MIT License.
 See `LICENSE` for more information.